 Call 985) 543-4371 to become a season ticket subscriber and get the best seat to all the shows you want to see.

-Tickets can be purchased over the phone, or in-person at our Box Office.
+Tickets can be purchased by calling (985) 543-4366 or (985) 543-4371.
+In-person purchasing at the Box Office is closed for the summer and will reopen on August 2nd.
 Outside of normal hours, tickets are available 1 hour prior to performances.
 All sales final, no refunds or exchanges.

 For special needs seating, contact the box office directly at (985) 543-4371.